Integrate with Apple Education features

 Deployment rules for Shared iPads

 For Shared iPad deployment, the rules at the delivery group level don’t apply because they relate to user properties.
-To filter the policies, apps, and media for each group of devices: Add a deployment rule for the resources based on the DEP account name.
+To filter the policies, apps, and media for each group of devices: Add a deployment rule for the resources based on the account name.
 For example:

-To deploy the Apple Classroom app only to instructors (using unshared iPads), filter the resources by ASM DEP shared status with these deployment rules:
+To deploy the Apple Classroom app only to instructors (using unshared iPads), filter the resources by ASM shared status with these deployment rules:

 Delivery groups for Shared iPads